robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 (Lesmerises, Johnson and St-Laurent 2018) that display temporal and spatial variation in social networks (Peignier et al. 2019).
 In winter, caribou dig holes, termed craters, to access forage beneath the snow (Bergerud 1974).
-Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established.
+Cratering is presumed to be a costly behaviour, and as a result, caribou tend to occupy and re-use craters once they are established.
 Importantly, craters exist on the landscape at multiple
 scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all